tembo-io/tembo-cli/README.md

 Each instance runs as a Docker container.

+## `tembo auth login`

+The `auth login` command allows users to authenticate as a service user and obtain an API token that can be used on future authenticated requests.

 # Contributing

 Before you start working on something, it's best to check if there is an existing plan